 Put a definite number and if you fall short then other options are anyway there.

-Dev – In our conversations, you mentioned about how frugal living helped you achieved your goal.
+Dev – In our conversations, you mentioned how frugal living helped you achieve your goal.
 Talk us through that.

 There are so many ways to enjoy life without having to indulge in excessive spending.